WGLab/doc-ANNOVAR/user-guide/filter.md

 COSMIC refers to "Catalogue Of Somatic Mutations In Cancer".
 It includes somatic mutations reported in literature in various types of cancers.
 ANNOVAR users can scan a file with somatic muations against the database, to know whether a mutation has previously been reported or observed, and in what types of cancer, and for how many times.

+Please note that COSMIC will no longer be updated due to license restrictions.
+The latest version from ANNOVAR is cosmic70.
+If you wish to use a more updated version, you will need to acquire COSMIC yourself and use it within ANNOVAR.

 ```
 [kaiwang@biocluster ~/]$ annotate_variation.pl -filter -build hg19 -out ex4 -dbtype cosmic68 ex4.avinput humandb/
 NOTICE: the --dbtype cosmic68 is assumed to be in generic ANNOVAR database format